Please click the headings below to jump to the relevant part of this page.

 Websites and Organisations to support Mental Health

 This document provides information on websites and organisations recommended by MHFA (Mental Health First Aid) England, which supports families and young people with their mental health.
+This document has been recently updated (March 2020) to include resources and advice for supporting children and families around COVID-19.

 Apps to support Mental Health